rsdoiel/antenna/archives/2025/planet_2025.31.md

 ---

-## Venue for Trump-Putin meeting in coming days 'agreed'
+## Trump-Putin meeting not conditional on Zelensky meeting

 date: 2025-08-07, from: RTÉ News

-US President Donald Trump and Russian counterpart Vladimir Putin will meet in the "coming days" with an undisclosed venue agreed by both sides "in principle".
+US President Donald Trump said Russia's Vladimir Putin does not have to agree to meet with Ukraine's Volodymyr Zelensky in order to have a meeting with him.

 <br>